flux-framework/flux-core/doc/guide/interact.rst

   local:///tmp/flux-lMDa6Z/local-0

-In the *initial program* (batch script, interactive alloc shell, or whatever), the FLUX_URI environment variable is set to the local URI of the rank 0 broker.
+In the :term:`initial program` (batch script, interactive alloc shell, or whatever), the FLUX_URI environment variable is set to the local URI of the rank 0 broker.
 Flux commands in the initial program, which also runs on rank 0, read FLUX_URI and reference the instance that started them.

 When running outside of an instance, FLUX_URI will not be set.
-In this case, commands fall back to the compiled-in URI of the Flux system instance.
+In this case, commands fall back to the compiled-in URI of the Flux :term:`system instance`.
 When there isn't a broker of the system instance running on the local node, commands fail with an error like::